 New independent cooling units were installed for the information technology / audio visual (IT/AV) computer equipment rooms.
 The IT/AV rooms require year-round cooling.
 These independent cooling units allow for the complete shutdown of the chiller plant when cooling is not needed elsewhere.
-The estimated annual electricity savings for this project was estimated at 600,000 kWh or \$60,000.
+The annual electricity savings for this project was estimated at 600,000 kWh2.
 There was a 1.1 million kWh decrease in annual electricity usage for the chilled water plant in 2013 in comparison to 2011.
-By providing electricity savings, the local cooling unit project qualified for \$35,485 in Act 129 incentive funds.
+By providing electricity savings, the local cooling unit project qualified for \$35,485 in Act 129 rebate.